hcr923fm/cupo-backup/_pages/about.md

 ### Who created Cupo?

 *Cupo* was created by Callum McLean in his spare time.
-He spends most of his time travelling around Europe as a vision mixer, but sometimes writes software when noboy's invited him out for drinks.
+He spends most of his time travelling around Europe as a vision mixer, but sometimes writes software when nobody's invited him out for drinks.